Seriously... even people who seem content to have let themselves go would choose being in shape in a

 Confused?
 Let me explain…

 Fat Burning HormonesWe have these funny little hormones which are released from our fat cells which regulate energy intake and our METABOLISM.
 Those two hormones are Leptin and Ghrelin.
+When Leptin is increased you have a DECREASE in energy intake.

-Leptin is the good angel who Makes You Stop Eating
+is the good angel who Makes You Stop Eating

 You see, Leptin has the ability to cross the blood brain barrier and travel to your BRAIN.